Educational, not legal advice

 Is flood damage covered by homeowners insurance?

 Typically not.
 Flood damage requires a separate NFIP or private flood policy.
 Standard homeowners policies exclude rising water, storm surge, and overland flooding.
+If you do not have flood insurance, document everything anyway — FEMA Individual Assistance or state disaster programs may help in a declared disaster.

 How fast can mold grow after water damage?

 Mold can begin growing within 24–48 hours after water exposure, per EPA and FEMA guidance.
 This is why mitigation speed directly affects both health outcomes and claim strength.
+Document moisture readings as soon as possible to preserve evidence.

 Can I export and share this report?